-Serbian municipalities Trstenik, Vrnjacka Banja and Topola against nickel exploitation1.
-March 2013. / Mining
+Serbian municipalities Trstenik, Vrnjacka Banja and Topola against nickel exploitation, Mining

 The mayors of Trstenik, Vrnjacka Banja and Topola municipalities have declared about being against nickel exploitation in their municipalities.

 They also criticize why this question is being considered on national, not municipal plan.